letsencrypt/ct-log-metadata/README.md

 The [Boulder](https://github.com/letsencrypt/boulder/tree/main/test/ct-test-srv) codebase contains a piece of software named `ct-test-srv` which  implements RFC6962 `add-chain` and `add-pre-chain` endpoints.
 This software is sufficient for development and other testing environments.
 It does not persist data.

-# Submitting a Certificate Authority for inclusion in Let's Encrypt's Logs
+# Submitting a CA root for inclusion

-Create a [New Issue in this repository](https://github.com/letsencrypt/ct-log-metadata/issues/new) and fill out the provided template.
+Create a [New Issue](https://github.com/letsencrypt/ct-log-metadata/issues/new/choose) and fill out the provided template.
 All communication will be performed via responses to your Github Issue.
 Upon approval, Let's Encrypt staff will create a Pull Request to include your certificates and update our Certificate Transparency logs.

-# What roots are deployed to a log?
+# What roots does a log contain?

 Calling the `get-roots` endpoint for a [Trillian](https://github.com/google/trillian) backed log will return a JSON structure containing each root as base64 encoded DER.